-Depression is the most common co-occurring mental illness, and it affects millions of people.
-The prevalence of depression and addiction is suspected of having increased due to the Coronavirus and tensions of 2020.
+Depression is the most common co-occurring mental illness affecting millions of people.
+The prevalence of depression and addiction is suspected of increasing due to the Coronavirus and the tensions of 2020.
 For people in recovery, even after dual diagnosis rehab, the impact of quarantines, job loss, and uncertainty have worsened the symptoms of depression and addiction.

 As the year trudges on with limited optimistic outcomes soon, the temptation to relapse and feelings of hopelessness previously managed through support groups and therapy have strengthened due to limited access.
 To help combat the effects and potential harm of COVID-19, it is important to know that those suffering are not alone.
-Instead, there remains plenty of reasons to keep pushing forward, despite the difficulty of the present.
+Instead, despite the present difficulty, there remain plenty of reasons to keep pushing forward.

 How Has COVID-19 Affected Addiction Rates?